vincent-peugnet/wcms/MANUAL.md

 ##### comment limit

 The maximum number of comments that the page should accept.

+The **default comment limit is 100 comments**.
+This default is set to low as a basic safe guard against comment overflow.
+It's meant to be increased if the risk is accepted.

-To use a custom limit, add the limit `parameter`.
+To use a custom limit, add the `limit` parameter.

-The following example add a limit of 100 comments to the page:
+The following example set the limit to 44 comments:

-    %COMMENT?limit=100%
+    %COMMENT?limit=44%

-This should not be confused with [comment list inclusion](#comment-list) limit.
+This should not be confused with [comment list inclusion](#comment-list) limit, which only limits the displayed comments.

 ##### Success message